 #5.
 Take time to remember what you’re doing – Don’t forget, YOU’RE GETTING MARRIED!
 It’s amazing, and easy to lose sight of once headcounts and addressing invitations rolls around.
 The most important part about all this planning is that you are marrying the love of your life, and what is a better reward than that?

-How is everyone doing on stress?
+How is everyone doing on their wedding stress levels?
 Am I the only one that needs to be calmed down?